brxjonesdev/brxjonesdev/README.md

 - 📄 Know about my experiences [Resume](/Resume.pdf)

 <p>I started in high school not really knowing what i wanted to do, I joined my school's Cisco Networking program because it was the only computer centric course available to me.
 I quickly realized that networking was not for me as I enjoy doing something a little more creative and loose.
 I got a job as a restaurant shift leader to fund my self taught web development journey.
-I also wasn't sure if this was for me, but i fell in love with the idea of using web development as a medium for my ideas.
-In 2018, I made the decision to take a
+I also wasn't sure if this was for me, but i fell in love with the idea of using web development as a medium for my ideas.</p>

+<p>In 2018, I made the decision to take a
 					leap into learning web development and
 					transition away from my apprenticeship in
 					system administration.
 Since then, I've